-There are three main types of Statutory Harbour Authorities (SHA) in the UK - private ports, municipal ports and trust ports, as well as a handful of smaller ports owned by parts of government.
-No two ports are the same, but all have various duties and responsibilities.
+Harbour Authorities (SHA) in the UK - private ports, municipal ports and trust commercial basis, trust ports also pay ports, as well as a handful of smaller ports owned by parts of government.
+No port is the same, but all have various on occasion, made available, to all ports. duties and responsibilities.
 Private or 'privatised' ports can have equity owners or shareholders and municipal ports are owned by local authorities.
 Trust ports are slightly different and often need explaining to both those outside but also inside our sector.
 Trusts are both strategically and financially independent of Government and operate largely in the private sector, although they are 'publicly accountable' to their stakeholders.
 In terms of their ownership, trust ports own themselves.
 There is a common misconception that trust ports are owned by government, but this is wrong.
 Trust ports actually own themselves and can't be owned by another body without a major legal change.